fikunmi-ap/solana-improvement-documents/restrict-tfm-bidspace.md

 - if none of the accounts in the list are in the cache then it simply returns the recommended global priority fee.
-- if one or more of the accounts in the list are in the cache, then it returns the recommended per-account priority or high priority fee for the most contentious account (should also be the most expensive).
+- if one or more of the accounts in the list are in the cache, then it returns the recommended per-account priority or high-priority fee for the most contentious account (should also be the most expensive).

 ### RPC Processing Blocks